hyperledger/besu-docs/docs/Concepts/Permissioning/Onchain-Permissioning.md

     If using account permissioning and privacy, a signing key must be specified using the [`--privacy-marker-transaction-signing-key-file`](../../Reference/CLI/CLI-Syntax.md#privacy-marker-transaction-signing-key-file)
-    command line option and the signing key included in the accounts allowlist.
+    command line option and the corresponding public key included in the accounts allowlist.

 !!! tip